ChandraCXC/iris/iris/distro/README.txt

 these statistics.)

 When the fit is complete, the model and SED will be overplotted in the plot window.
-The final statistic value will be shown as "statval" in the "Fit" window.
+The final statistic value will be shown in the "Fit" window.

 Finally, the parameter values are updated back in the component dialog